movementlabsxyz/MIP/MIP/mip-34/README.md

 Combining the two results above we have: confirmation (L1 contract) that >2/3 of validators have attested :white_check_mark: and if >2/3 have attested :white_check_mark: then $B'$ is valid.
 So overall, if the >2/3 super-majority is verified by the staking contract, $B'$ is valid.

 **L2-confirmation** The L2 validators also publish the proofs to a DA layer and once the proof is available it cannot be tampered with.
-Thus, we can provide some guarantees about L2-finality when the availability certificate (of the L2-finality certificate) is delivered, and before the actual proof is verified on L1.
+Thus, we can provide some guarantees about the irreversibility of transactions when the availability certificate (of the L2-confirmation certificate) is delivered, and before the actual proof is verified on L1.
 If validators misbehave, they _will_ be slashed on L1, which provides strong incentives for validators not to act malicious.

 This is conditional to:

 - ensuring that the validators send the same proof to the L1 staking contract and to the DA.
-- validators cannot exit too early (not before the proof they are committeed to are confirmed on L1).
+- validators cannot exit too early (not before the proof they are committed to are confirmed on L1).

 ### Performance